 4. Listen to Their Opinions of Past Landlords

 When you show someone your property, ask them screening questions about their past experiences as a renter and listen carefully to what they say about their past landlords.
-Some landlords may be difficult, but if your prospective renter has only bad things to say about his or her past experiences you may choose to take this as a reference about their own character.
-Someone who has had difficulty with all of the landlords they’ve worked with may have difficulty with you as well.
+Some landlords may be difficult, but if your prospective renter has only bad things to say about his or her past experiences you may choose to take this as a reference to their own character.
+Someone who has had difficulty with all of the landlords they've worked with may have difficulty with you as well.

 5. Don't Hurry

 To discover what you need to know about prospective renters, you need to take your time with background and credit checks.
-If you’re in a rush, you may cut corners and make decisions that will not serve your company well in the long term.
-Ideally, you want to stay out of the situation described in a Forbes article titled “Earning a Living With Rental Properties: Should You Be a Landlord?”
-The article states that if you need to fill a vacancy to prevent losing money every month and there aren’t enough tenants interested in the property, you may have to accept a tenant you dislike to prevent negative cash flow.
-Make sure your management company has enough contingency funds to keep a property vacant for a month if you don’t find a good fit right away.
+If you're in a rush, you may cut corners and make decisions that will not serve your company well in the long-term.
+Ideally, you want to stay out of the situation described in a Forbes article titled "Earning a Living With Rental Properties: Should You Be a Landlord?"
+The article states that if you need to fill a vacancy to prevent losing money every month and there aren't enough tenants interested in the property, you may have to accept a tenant you dislike to prevent negative cash flow.
+Make sure your management company has enough contingency funds to keep a property vacant for a month if you don't find a good fit right away.
 Staying away from difficult tenants will save you time and money later on.

 6. Develop a Strong Process